muenzpraeger/create-lwc-app/README.md

   $ lwc-services watch

 OPTIONS
-  -b, --bundler=webpack  [default: webpack] defines the to be used bundler (webpack|rollup) -i, --host=host        [default: localhost] sets the hostname/IP address -m, --mode=mode        [default: development] defines the mode for the build (production|development) -o, --open             opens the site in the default browser -p, --port=port        [default: 3001] configures the port of the application -w, --webpack=webpack  location of custom webpack configuration file, which will be merged into the default config
+  -b, --bundler=webpack       [default: webpack] defines the to be used bundler (webpack|rollup) -i, --host=host             [default: localhost] sets the hostname/IP address -m, --mode=mode             [default: development] defines the mode for the build (production|development) -o, --open                  opens the site in the default browser -p, --port=port             [default: 3001] configures the port of the application -w, --webpack=webpack       location of custom webpack configuration file, which will be merged into the default config --webpack-plugin-override   comma separated values containing names of webpack plugins you want to override

 EXAMPLES
   lwc-services watch